skolmer/es2015-i18n-tag/README.md

 ## Usage

 This library is avaliable as CommonJS module and as UMD module that is consumable in CommonJS, AMD and with script tags.
 The UMD module is primarily for [online JS playgrounds](https://jsbin.com/rojilu/edit?html,js,output).
-It is highly recommenden to use es2015-i18n-tag as CommonJS module with babel and [webpack](https://github.com/skolmer/i18n-tag-examples/tree/master/ReactJS) or [browserify](https://github.com/skolmer/i18n-tag-examples/tree/master/Simple) or in a [Node app with Intl Polyfill](https://github.com/andyearnshaw/Intl.js#intljs-and-node).
+It is highly recommended to use es2015-i18n-tag as CommonJS module with babel and [webpack](https://github.com/skolmer/i18n-tag-examples/tree/master/ReactJS) or [browserify](https://github.com/skolmer/i18n-tag-examples/tree/master/Simple) or in a [Node app with Intl Polyfill](https://github.com/andyearnshaw/Intl.js#intljs-and-node).

 ### UMD module on npmcdn.com